How can we encourage the discouraged?

 The five guys I was having breakfast with were all in the same boat.
 That mood is common these days.

-Their work and family experiences varied a lot.
-This "bad mood" is wide spread.
-The feeling that the "wheels-are-falling-off" exists with different personalities the dark mood exists.
-Life has become black and white in their souls.
-This can-do, strong and successful group is feeling the emotional toll of inflation, culture wars, political drama, changing business culture, irritable customers and clients...
+Their work and family experiences varied a lot revealing that this "bad mood" is wide spread.
+The feeling that the "wheels-are-falling-off" exists with different personalities.
+Life seems to be lived under a dark cloud .
+This can-do, strong and successful group of men is feeling the emotional toll of inflation, culture wars, political drama, changing business culture, irritable customers and clients, not to mention their own family struggles and needs.

 Encouragement should not deny the dark reality of our times.

 To encourage, we need to go to the dark places.
-It is there God heals, comforts and provides new courage that is refined and refocused through the hardship.
+It is in and through hardship that God heals, comforts and provides new courage that is refined and refocused with new skills for strategic results.

 My mentor in grief taught this powerful lesson in her Christmas quote a few years ago.